About the compliance codes review

 The finalised codes

-Following the close of public comment, submissions were reviewed and considered and feedback incorporated where appropriate.
-WorkSafe provided the finalised codes to the Minister for Finance, Robin Scott MP, for approval in his role as Minister responsible for the OHS Act.
+Following the close of public comment, submissions are reviewed and considered and feedback incorporated where appropriate.
+WorkSafe provides the finalised codes to the Minister for Finance, Robin Scott MP, for approval in his role as Minister responsible for the OHS Act.

 Once approved, the compliance codes are scheduled to take effect.